 It isn’t enough for a VPN to have access to BBC’s online content.
 The service has to be fast, reliable, easy to use, and above all, safe.
 Knowing which features to prioritize when researching your own VPN can be a frightening experience.
 We’ve streamlined the process with a list of the top criteria used to select a reliable, fast, and secure VPN, listed below.
 We used these same criteria to rank the top VPNs in the business and collected them as recommendations in the next section.

 - Security extras – The more options you have to lock down your connection, the better.
+Look for things like multi-hop encryption, dns protection, and a kill switch.

 - Software availability – You need to run VPN software on all of your devices to fix geo-restriction issues, including smartphones and PC.